cksystemsteaching/selfie/manuscript/encoding.md

 String literals in C\* such as `"Hello World!"` make it convenient to read and write source code that needs to output text, for example.
 We make extensive use of string literals in `selfie.c` with [strings for reporting compiler errors](http://github.com/cksystemsteaching/selfie/blob/2613856aba61735e89ff42d98964d69637cb3111/selfie.c#L335-L362) as just one example.

 The code in `selfie.c` that actually [recognizes a string literal](http://github.com/cksystemsteaching/selfie/blob/38cf8f87dd0e0ae12216ddb6b368f2ed3a35e55e/selfie.c#L2006-L2041) in source code, after reading a double quote outside of a comment, first allocates memory not used by anyone to store the string.
 Then it reads one character at a time and stores the characters contiguously in memory until it reads another double quote.
 It then stores a null to terminate the string.
-This code ultimately determines how string literals are handled.
+This code ultimately determines how string literals in C\* are handled.

 ## Character Literals